tonykieling/shop/README.md

   - bcrypt
   - jsonwebtoken

-  *p.s.1: the database used is hosted at Atlas MongoDB*
+  *p.s.1: the database used is MongoDB and its connections settings are based on nodemon.js file.*
-  *p.s.2: the has ta have the following variables*
+  *p.s.2: the nodemon.js file has the following variables.*
-    "DB_password" - which is the db password
+    "URI_DB" - which is the database path with password within it
     "JWT_KEY" - the key used by JWT
     "JWT_expiration" - JWT expiration time
-  *p.s.3: the client side was executed using Postman*
+  *p.s.3: the client side was executed using Postman.*

   **How to install:**
   `# git clone https://github.com/tonykieling/shop.git .`